gentoorax/docker-bitcoin-wallet/README.md

 This is useful to run the wallet (and leave it running if you want) on a remote server and avoid wasting huge amounts of space locally holding the blockchain copy.
 I run it on a Synology NAS, which compared to my laptop it has tons of spare space and is always on and connected to the Internet.

 To run the wallet inside a web browser you need to define the environment variable `ENABLE_WEB_VIEW=yes`.
-Then start the wallet with `docker-compose` as before:
+Then start the wallet with `docker compose` as before:

-    sudo docker-compose -p bitcoin-wallet up
+    docker compose -p bitcoin-wallet up

 After some minutes the wallet will be available in http://[host]:10000, were host is the server name or IP address of the server running the wallet container.